VFR Mastery

 You can cancel and get a refund; but it will be hard to forget.
 We’ll send you a reminder email 3 weeks into your trial.
 We also send out two emails per month when we publish new scenarios or quizzes.

-• We’ll send a reminder email before you are charged for month two.
+• We’ll send you a reminder email before you are charged.

 • Cancel anytime online, by phone, or by email.
 No commitment required.